-OPS Diagnostics’ Synergy™ DNA extraction platform now includes a 96 well plate format for isolating high quality plant DNA in a timely and cost-effective manner without the use of hazardous chloroform.
+OPS Diagnostics’ SYNERGY™ DNA extraction platform includes a 96 well plate format for isolating high quality plant DNA in a timely and cost-effective manner without the use of hazardous chloroform.

-Building upon the same proprietary nucleic acid isolation chemistry found in the original Synergy™ Plant DNA Extraction Kit, the 96 Well Synergy™ Plant DNA Extraction Kit includes materials to process two 96 Deep Well Plates (192 preps).
-This kit utilizes PVDF and Glass Fiber Filter Plates to isolate and purify DNA of the highest quality for downstream applications.
+Building upon the same proprietary nucleic acid isolation chemistry found in the original SYNERGY™ Plant DNA Extraction Kit, the 96 Well SYNERGY™ Plant DNA Extraction Kit includes materials to process two 96 Deep Well Plates (192 preps).
+This kit utilizes filter and binding plates to isolate and purify DNA of the highest quality for downstream applications.

-The 96 Well Synergy™ Plant DNA Extraction Kit includes: two pre-filled 96 Well Homogenization Plates (each containing grinding resin and stainless steel grinding balls), two Well Support Mats, Plant Homogenization Buffer (100 ml), RNase A Solution (1200 μl), two PVDF Filter Plates, two Glass Fiber Filter Plates, four Collection Plates, two Elution Plates, two Plate Lids, and instructions.
+The 96 Well SYNERGY™ Plant DNA Extraction Kit includes: two pre-filled 96 Well Homogenization Plates (each containing grinding resin and stainless steel grinding balls), two Well Support Mats, Plant Homogenization Buffer (100 ml), RNase A Solution (1800 μl), two Filter Plates, two Binding Plates, four Collection Plates w/lids, two Elution Plates w/lids, and instructions.

 - If I do not have 96 samples to prep, do I need to homogenize the full plate?